Amazon Customs Charges Ireland 2026: Amazon.ie vs Amazon.co.uk Explained

 How to check if your Amazon order will have customs charges

-- Check "Dispatches from": Shown on the product page.
+- Check "Dispatches from": shown on the product page.
 EU location = no duty.
 Non-EU location = duty applies.

-- Look for an Import Fees Deposit at checkout: If one shows, the item ships from outside the EU and customs handling applies.
+- Look for an Import Fees Deposit at checkout: if one shows, the item ships from outside the EU and customs handling applies.

-- Don't rely on the domain: A .ie or .co.uk address does not determine duty.
+- Don't rely on the domain: a .ie or .co.uk address does not determine duty.
 Dispatch location does.

 - Check the seller: "Sold by Amazon" and "Sold by [third party]" can have different dispatch locations.

-- Returns: Customs duty is non-refundable on change-of-mind returns.
+- Returns: customs duty is non-refundable on change-of-mind returns.
 Only faulty goods qualify for a duty refund.

 No Customs Question.
 Ships from Dublin.